matjaz99/DTools/README.md

 # DTools
-Developer tools (SSH, FTP clients, automatization of common tasks, network status...)
+Developer tools (SSH, FTP, SNMP simulator, automatization of common tasks, network status...)

 This application is still in development phase.